aphototool/A-Photo-Tool-Libre/INSTALL_ARCH.md

 ```
 gpg --recv-keys A970F7E40CB64F0D5B9FC516AFE56C2DF614820C
 ```
-- then enter `makepkg` again to rebuild.
+- then enter `makepkg -src` again to rebuild.
+- if you have trouble to find reason for build failure try `makepkg -s` for less crowded console log.

 6. Install build application.
 ```